MarcelGallois/JavaScript-BrivoAPI-Wrapper/README.md

 ### Current Functionality
 Can currently authenticate, get users, get user groups based on a user id, get groups, assign users to groups, create users, delete users, and update users.

-### Installation
-To install, clone the repository and run `pip install .` from the root directory.

 ### Usage
 To use the wrapper, import the Brivo class from the apiwrapper module.
 Instantiate the class with your Brivo username and password.
 Then, call the desired method.
 For example: